jrfalou/UdacityRL/README.md

 For now, are available:
 - the DQN algo in interaction with the Unity Banana Environment
 - the DDPG algo in interaction with the Unity Reacher Environment
+- a multi-DDPG algo in interation with the Unity Tennis Environment

 ### IV.2 DQN algo
 #### IV.2.a Implementation and calibration